Iran to meet with UN technical experts over uranium find

 The E3 had floated the idea of the resolution after Iran began restricting international inspections last week.
 After a last-minute trip to Tehran by Grossi, however, some access was preserved.

-It was not immediately clear why the E3 decided to drop the idea of the resolution, but it was widely reported that Russia and China — the other members of the nuclear deal known as the Joint Comprehensive Plan of Action — were against the idea because it could antagonize Iran further.
+Russia and China — the other members of the nuclear deal known as the Joint Comprehensive Plan of Action — were reportedly against the resolution, saying it could antagonize Iran further.

+Germany’s Foreign Ministry told The Associated Press it was common to “discuss all possible options for action” ahead of such meetings, and that despite dropping the resolution, the E3 still had concerns about Iran’s “serious violations” of the nuclear deal.

+“Above all, we would like to support the Director General of the IAEA in his efforts to start talks with Iran regarding the open safeguards issues,” the ministry said.

 Iran’s ambassador to the IAEA, Kazem Gharibabadi, tweeted after the decision that “wisdom prevails” and that the E3 had prevented unnecessary tension.